You're logged in as |

 Deep Learning

-or other Computer Science courses approved by the concentration advisor.
+or other 1000+ level Computer Science course approved by the concentration advisor.

 Three of the following:3